-The role technology plays in our life is rapidly evolving.
-The rise of wearable technology from fitness trackers to the Apple watch has been possible by the technology getting smaller and faster.
+The role technology plays in our lives is rapidly evolving.
+The rise of wearable technology from fitness trackers to the Apple watch has been made possible by the technology getting smaller and faster.
 Technology is becoming part of us.
-As these technologies are being developed and tested, there is a need for guidelines to address ethical and security issues, as well as accuracy of the data.
-As patients are gaining direct access to these devices, applications offer real time measurements of cardiac physiology and some translate the data to provide diagnostic information.
-Several studies have questioned the accuracy and validity of the data generated and multiple mobile health technologies are currently available without testing and validation through clinical studies.
+As these technologies are being developed and tested, there is a need for guidelines to address ethical and security issues, as well as the accuracy of the data.
+As patients are gaining direct access to these devices, applications offer real-time measurements of cardiac physiology and some translate the data to provide diagnostic information.
+Several studies have questioned the accuracy and validity of the data generated.
+Still, multiple mobile health technologies are currently available without testing and validation through clinical studies.

-Atrial fibrillation (afib) is the most common arrhythmia currently affecting over 5 million people.
-With the aging of the population, prevalence of afib is expected to reach almost 15 million people in the US by 2050.
-Afib is associated with a five fold increase in risk of stroke and death and represents a growing economic burden.
+Atrial fibrillation (AFib) is the most common arrhythmia currently affecting over 5 million people.
+With the aging of the population, the prevalence of AFib is expected to reach almost 15 million people in the US by 2050.
+AFib is associated with a fivefold increase in the risk of stroke and death and represents a growing economic burden.
 Atrial fibrillation remains a diagnostic challenge due to the fact that it is often asymptomatic and is often diagnosed when a stroke occurs.
-It also represents a long term challenge and often involves hospitalization for cardioversion, trans- esophageal echocardiogram procedures, antiarrhythmic treatments, atrial fibrillation or His ablations and permanent pacemaker placement.
+It also represents a long term challenge and often involves hospitalization for cardioversion, transesophageal echocardiogram procedures, antiarrhythmic treatments, atrial fibrillation or His ablations and permanent pacemaker placement.

-Our patient is a 74 year old man who has coronary artery disease who underwent a coronary artery bypass surgery in 2002.
-He has peripheral artery disease and in 2007 underwent an abdominal aortic aneurysm repair using an aortic stent graft.
-He has sleep apnea and he is treated for hypertension.
-In 2017, during his regular follow up visit, he was found to be in afib.
-His only complaint at the time was a slight increase in shortness of breath.
-His adjusted annual risk of stroke was 3% and he was started on eliquis 5 mg twice daily.
-His heart rate was well controlled with a beta blocker, pindolol.
+Our patient is a 74-year-old man who has coronary artery disease who underwent coronary artery bypass surgery in 2002.
+He has peripheral artery disease, and in 2007, underwent an abdominal aortic aneurysm repair using an aortic stent graft.
+He has sleep apnea, and he is treated for hypertension.
+In 2017, during his regular follow up visit, he was found to be in AFib.
+At the time, his only complaint was a slight increase in shortness of breath.
+His adjusted annual risk of stroke was 3%, and he was started on Eliquis 5 mg, twice daily.
+His heart rate was well controlled with a beta-blocker, Pindolol.
 He later spontaneously converted to normal sinus rhythm and was continued on anticoagulants.
 In 2018, his family offered him an Apple watch, series 4S for Christmas.

-On January 8th, 2019, his watch alerted him that he had an increased heart rate at 130, even when he was resting.
-He was asymptomatic but decided to go to the ER where a diagnosis of afib was made.
+On January 8, 2019, his watch alerted him that he had an increased heart rate at 130, even when he was resting.
+He was asymptomatic but decided to go to the ER, where a diagnosis of AFib was made.

-In a study to examine whether the KB/Apple watch could accurately differentiate normal sinus rhythm and afib compared to physician interpreted 12 lead ECG, a total of 100 patients with afib presenting for cardioversion were enrolled.
-They found that KB algorythm for afib detection supported by physician review can differentiate afib from sinus rythmn.
+In a study to examine whether the KB/Apple Watch could accurately differentiate normal sinus rhythm and AFib compared to physician interpreted 12 lead ECG, a total of 100 patients with AFib presenting for cardioversion enrolled.
+They found that the KB algorithm for AFib detection supported by physician review can differentiate AFib from sinus rhythm.
 The technology can help screen patients prior to elective cardioversion and avoid unnecessary admissions.
-This study included only a small number of patients with a high enough burden of afib to require cardioversion.
+This study included only a small number of patients with a high enough burden of AFib to require cardioversion.
 This is obviously not applicable to the general population.
-As a matter of fact, the KB/Apple watch cannot detect a myocardial infarction or a stroke and is not on the lookout for afib.
+As a matter of fact, the KB/Apple Watch cannot detect a myocardial infarction or a stroke and is not on the lookout for AFib.

-Most studies are feasibility studies and are hypothesis generating, but are not outcomes driven.
-They are not randomized and are not placebo or sham controlled.
-These observational studies are riddled with false negatives, where the Apple watch fails to detect the afib and false positives, instead detects a problem that does not exist.
-In a false negative example, a patient who has afib does not consult the physician about his palpitations or shortness of breath because the watch does not post an alert and provides false security.
+Most studies are feasibility studies and are hypothesis-generating, but are not outcome-driven.
+They are not randomized and are not placebo- or sham-controlled.
+These observational studies are riddled with false negatives, where the Apple Watch fails to detect the AFib and false positives, instead detects a problem that does not exist.
+In a false negative example, a patient who has AFib does not consult the physician about his palpitations or shortness of breath because the watch does not post an alert and provides false security.

-For this reason, Apple says its new watch technology to detect afib is NOT intended for afib patients.
-The latest KB/Apple watch is not accurate enough to handle the task of diagnosing serious medical conditions.
+For this reason, Apple says its new watch technology to detect AFib is NOT intended for AFib patients.
+The latest KB/Apple Watch is not accurate enough to handle the task of diagnosing serious medical conditions.
 Its claim is a “gateway” for discussion with the physician.
-The value of the KB/Apple watch is if it is used in the right people.
-The patients, older than 55 years with diabetes, hypertension, heart failure, vascular disease and female patients with previous stroke are at increased risk of afib and could probably benefit the most, although it is still to be determined.
-If you buy an Apple watch with KB monitor, the set up screens are loaded with warnings.
-If you check a circle saying you have already been diagnosed with afib, you land on a screen that says: this app is not for you!
+There is value in the KB/Apple Watch if it is used by the right people.
+The patients, older than 55 years with diabetes, hypertension, heart failure, vascular disease, and female patients with a previous stroke are at increased risk of AFib and could probably benefit the most, although it is still to be determined.
+If you buy an Apple Watch with a KB monitor, the setup screens are loaded with warnings.
+If you check a circle saying you have already been diagnosed with AFib, you land on a screen that says: this app is not for you!